-In this post I’m focusing on the UK, because that’s where I am, but no matter which country you scatterlings find yourselves in, use these resources and follow similar steps to find Southern African war graves in that particular country.
+In this post I’m focusing on the UK, because that’s where I am based, but no matter which country you Scatterlings of Africa find yourselves in, why not explore the resources I suggest to find Southern African war graves.

-In this particular post I assume that you are not looking for the memorial for a specific person, but rather for a war grave or memorial for a South African near where you find yourself, wherever in the world you are.
+In this particular post, I assume that you are not looking for the memorial for a specific person, but rather for a war grave or memorial for a South African that is situated near where you find yourself, wherever in the world that might be.

 For step by step information on undertaking military research into the stories behind specific individuals, you might also want to view related posts on my blog Discover Your Family History, which you can find by searching for posts in the category ‘War Memorials’

 This remarkable project identifies the location of South African War Graves and War Memorials throughout the world.
 By South Africa is understood the entire Southern Region of the continent so it includes graves as far north as Zambia.
 Follow this link for a list of those countries where there are cemeteries with South African war graves or locations where South Africans are commemorated on war memorials.
 The breakdown for each cemetery distinguishes between South African and ‘Rhodesian’ war graves.

 While there are also ways of achieving this via the Commonwealth War Graves Commission’s database, using the SAWGP helps you to narrow down the cemeteries of interest to Southern Africans, and also to find South Africans serving in non-South African units.
 Once you have identified cemeteries or memorials which it would be convenient to visit, then you might head over to the CWGC site for information on the cemetery, its location and history as well as details of the serviceman or servicewoman with a connection with Southern Africa and the location of the relevant grave or graves.

 Find a cemetery with Southern African war graves